Ways to save

 Use lights efficiently.
 Use efficient reading lamps rather than lighting a whole room.
 Switch lights off when you leave the room and consider sensors for outdoor lights.

 Switch to energy-efficient lighting.
-Replace old-style globes with LEDs or CFLs, which use around 80% less energy.
+Replace old-style globes with light emitting diodes (LEDs) which use around 80% less energy.
 They should also last between 4 and 10 times longer.

 Manage energy bills